 The Virtual Blue Angels are constantly searching for new members to fill a variety of positions on the team.
 If you are looking for a challenge and would like to become a Virtual Blue Angel, use the link below to begin the application process.
 Our application webpage contains instructions to help guide you through your experience.
 All applicants will fill out a written application and fly with the team to test their flying ability, attention to detail, and willingness to learn.
 If selected, applicants will undergo a candidate phase with the team to ensure a good fit with other members.
 During this period the applicant will attend team practices and get a feel for the motivated atmosphere and high level of commitment that drive our team.
 We look for strong flying skills; but above all, we desire a positive attitude, strong commitment, and a willingness to learn.
 Be prepared to work hard and have fun!

-Questions regarding the application process should be directed via email or forum to our Applicants Officer, Harm.
+Questions regarding the application process should be directed via email or forum to our Applicants Officer, Weezer.
 Good luck!
 2016 Application